jennarbates/jennarbates/README.md

 ### Hi there 👋

+- I am an undergraduate student at the University of Central Florida studying Computer Science
+- I am currently learning Java and Typescript
 <!--
 **jennarbates/jennarbates** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.